telerik/kendo-ui-core/docs/api/javascript/ui/panelbar.md

 ### select

-Triggered when an item of a PanelBar is selected.
+Triggered when an item of a PanelBar is selected by the user.

 #### Event Data